 As the syllables, A-U-M represents the past, present, and future respectively, the practice of chanting “Om” at the beginning and end of a session creates the sound of the universe.
 It’s meant to conjure a connection with the “bigger picture”’, all the things within and around us.

-Do you have any interesting or fun facts about yoga that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about yoga?
+Share them in the comments below!